Bubble Diagram Maker

 Stakeholder Alignment

 Clients and non-architect stakeholders often struggle to read plans or sections, but they instinctively grasp bubbles.
-Seeing their priorities literally “take shape” fosters trust and accelerates feedback cycles.
+Seeing their priorities literally take shape fosters shared understanding and accelerates feedback cycles.
+A bubble diagram turns abstract requirements—such as keeping public and private zones separate or placing collaborative areas at the heart of the building—into an immediately legible visual story.
+This clarity reduces misinterpretation early on, when changes are inexpensive and strategic rather than corrective.

 Data-Driven Space Planning